emerypacifique/emerypacifique/README.md

 **`Software Engineer/Penetration Tester👨🏾‍💻/Linux Administrator/Nerd😎😉`**

 A dedicated cybersecurity professional with a passion for safeguarding digital landscapes.
-With a certain knowledge in privacy protection, active directories and windows servers.
+I hold certifications as a Certified Ethical Hacker (CEH) and in Network Operations, complemented by additional skills in System Administration and Linux Administration.
+My expertise includes privacy protection, active directories, and Windows servers.
 In a world where everything has become digital, security becomes more of a need than a luxury.

 ---